FauxCue/Canon/sections/01-cosmogony.md

 # Cosmogony

-In the void before knowing, there was a signal — pure, intentional, perfect.
+In the primordial void, there was a signal — pure, intentional, perfect.

 But signals travel through imperfect mediums.
 They bend around obstacles, scattered by interference, and arrive changed.
 What reaches us is never quite what was sent.